 Snowflake Line Drawing Art Project

-Do you love making paper snowflakes and want to turn them into an awesome art project?
-Our snowflake line drawing project is the project for you.
+Do you love making paper snowflakes and want to turn them into a fantastic Winter art project?
+Our snowflake line-drawing project is great for first grade and up!

 What age is this project for?

-- Mr. Sketch Chiseled Markers (any marker will work, but we find that the chisel tip gives a variety of lines and colors)
+- MARKERS: Any marker will work, but we find that the chisel tip gives a variety of lines and colors.

-For this project, we like to discuss balance, repetition, pattern, composition, negative space, and line.
+For this project, we discuss balance, repetition, pattern, composition, negative space, and line.
 This project is a great way to get kids to discuss the Elements and principles of art and composition.

-We have found that a little piece of tape will help students keep their paper snowflakes in one place.
-The first snowflake should be taped somewhere on the page where the whole design will show.
+BEFORE YOU BEGIN: Add a little piece of tape to help students keep their paper snowflakes in one place.
+The first snowflake should be taped somewhere on the page so the entire design shows.

 Children should use a pencil to carefully trace around their snowflakes.
 They should double-check that they have traced all parts before removing the tape.